quarter-on-causality/quarter-on-causality.github.io/_pages/home_seme.md

 </div>
 <div class="row">
   <div class="col-xs-12">
-    <p>The <strong>Study week Causal Inference for Industry</strong> is an intensive problem-solving workshop that brings together Ph.D. students, young researchers, and industrial partners.
+    <p>The <strong>Study Week on Causal Inference for Industry</strong> is an intensive problem-solving workshop that brings together Ph.D. students, young researchers, and industrial partners.
 In the course of one week, small groups of researchers of different backgrounds will intensively brainstorm and work together to model and solve real-world challenges provided by industrial partners.
 On Monday, each company representative presents their problem, after which the participants choose a problem to work on for the remainder of the week along with the industrial partner.
 On Friday morning, each group presents their solution to the chosen problem.</p>
     <p>The study week warmly welcomes a broad scientific audience, including applied mathematics, engineering, statistics, and computer science.</p>
   </div>
 </div>